brunobenchimol/ansible-role-certbot-dns/README.md

-# ansible-role-certbot-dns
-Ansible Role - Certbot with DNS challenge

-CLEANUP and write README

---------- TODO: REMOVE _*.yml files they are not needed anymore

 Ansible Role: Cerbot DNS (for Let's Encrypt)
 =========

-Installs and configures Certbot (for Let's Encrypt) using DNS challenge and [DNS Plugins](https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins).
+Installs and configures Certbot (for Let's Encrypt) using DNS challenge using [DNS Plugins](https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins).

 Requirements
 ------------